be in the right place at the right time..

 For a true blue country experience you can’t beat a rodeo – a show of speed and skill where balance, timing and strength can mean the difference between a face full of dust or a fist full of triumph.
 There’s plenty to choose from in the Sandstone Wonders region and many of these popular events offer sideline live entertainment, food and beverage stalls, and even activities for the kids to add to the excitement.

-Followed by the popular Taroom Rodeo, which is held on the last weekend in July, bringing the best bronco riders to town along with swarms of onlookers keen for a front row view of the grit and glory.
+Followed by the popular Taroom Rodeo, which is normally held on the last weekend in July, bringing the best bronco riders to town along with swarms of onlookers keen for a front row view of the grit and glory.

 So, what are you waiting for?
 Why not ‘get cracking’ and experience a rodeo, or any of the region’s other fantastic events first hand?